Electrical Stimulation Therapy

 Is electrical stimulation painful?

+These modes consist of different currents.
+Our physiotherapist will prescribe a current depending on the nature of your condition and its severity.
 The different types of modes include transcutaneous electrical nerve stimulation (TENS), interferential, pre-modulated, Russian, and symmetrical or asymmetrical bi-phasic.

 Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling.